Pink-collar worker

-A pink-collar worker is someone working in the care-oriented career field or in fields historically considered to be women's work.
-This may include jobs in the beauty industry, nursing, social work, teaching, secretarial work, upholstery, or child care.
+A pink-collar worker is someone working in career fields historically considered to be women's work.
+This includes many clerical, administrative, and service jobs as well as care-oriented jobs in therapy, nursing, social work, teaching or child care.
 While these jobs may also be filled by men, they have historically been female-dominated (a tendency that continues today, though to a somewhat lesser extent) and may pay significantly less than white-collar or blue-collar jobs.

-Women's work, and defining women to particular fields within the workplace, began to rise in the 1940s concurrently with World War II.
+Women's work – notably with the delegation of women to particular fields within the workplace – began to rise in the 1940s, in concurrence with World War II.